richardfergie/elm-random-distributions/README.md

 # elm-random-distributions
-Provides standard non-uniform random sampling methods for the core Random library.
+Provides non-uniform distributions for the core Random library